 Bluetooth technology is primary a means of connecting wireless peripherals to mobile devices.
 This includes items such as keyboards or headsets.
 The technology can also be used as local networking for transferring files between devices.
-The BlackBerry PlayBook with its BlackBerry Bridge function is a good example of this technology.
-Another option is a feature called tethering.
+One function that people may consider using though is tethering.

 If you are interested in using such a function, check with the wireless carrier and the device manufacturer to ensure that it is possible before buying any hardware.
+Some carriers have begun to offer it but has additional fees involved.
 Additionally, the feature could always be removed by the carriers at a later date.

 Wireless Base Stations / Mobile Hotspots / MiFi